Dev: Learning the Page Editor

 • Setting the display size of a Kadence Advanced Image is more flexible than for a Guttenberg Image.

-Discover Container Blocks that Provide Flexible Layout Options
+Discover Container Blocks that Support Flexible Layout Options

 List